• Home

 Baked beans is one of those staple side dishes that you can make for any gathering and everyone will want some.
 It’s even better when the side dish is so delicious that it outshines everything else.

 I can’t tell you how many times I’ve gotten complimented on this smoked beans recipe.
 It’s all about the amazing sauce the beans are smoked in and the addition of sautéed bacon and vegetables.
+The goal is to get bacon, peppers, and onions to get a nice, deep golden brown sear so those flavors get infused into the the whole dish.

-This bbq sauce is the one I use in many dishes, not just the beans.
+This BBQ sauce is the one I use in many dishes, not just the beans.
 I use it on smoked meatballs, on smoked chicken wings, smoked ribs, and so much more.
 The deep and rich flavors of molasses and bourbon are incredibly flavorful and go very well with many dishes.

 What temperature for smoked baked beans?